cfernan3/CSC510-Project/DESIGN_Revised/DESIGN.md

 Alternative flows:
 3A.
 User clicks on 'SNOOZE' button.
-	1. Whatbot sends a reminder message to the user in 15 minutes containing the buttons so that the user can complete the standup.
+	1. Whatbot sends a reminder message to the user in 10 minutes.
+	2. The use case returns to step 2.

 3B.
 User clicks on 'IGNORE' button.
-	1. The user is excluded from that day's standup report.
+	1. The user is notified that he is excluded from that day's standup report.
+	2. The use case exits.

 8A.
 User decides to redo all questions.
 	1. Whatbot indicates to the user that the process will be repeated.
 	2. The use case returns to step 4.